HLammers/cybo-drummer/README.md

 * Adjust how to send note off (off, pulse, fixed delay or a toggle on/off effect)
 * Send program change and/or bank select commands to output devices on program change
 * Quickly set up toms to the same output device/voice, but with different notes, based on intervals or chords
-* Quickly assign notes to the pads of a multipad trigger to differnt notes, based on scales/modes or to chords (or a combination of both)
+* Quickly assign notes to the pads of a multipad trigger to different notes, based on scales/modes or to chords (or a combination of both)
 * Basic MIDI monitor

 ## Hardware